Cubic Spline API

 Notes

-The LU factorization depends ONLY on x geometry and can be reused for:
+The Thomas factorization depends ONLY on x geometry and can be reused for:

 • Different y vectors (varying function values)